awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

-# SSM document syntax<a name="sysman-doc-syntax"></a>
+# SSM document data elements<a name="sysman-doc-syntax"></a>

+This topic describes the data elements used in Command and Automation SSM documents\.

-The syntax of your document is defined by the schema version used to create it\.
-We recommended that you use schema version 2\.2 or later for Command documents\.
+The schema version used to create a document defines the syntax and data elements that the document accepts\.
+We recommend that you use schema version 2\.2 or later for Command documents\.
 Automation runbooks use schema version 0\.3\.
 Additionally, Automation runbooks support the use of Markdown, a markup language, which allows you to add wiki\-style descriptions to documents and individual steps within the document\.
-For more information about using Markdown, see [Using Markdown in AWS](https://docs.aws.amazon.com/general/latest/gr/aws-markdown.html)\.
+For more information about using Markdown, see [Using Markdown in the Console](https://docs.aws.amazon.com/general/latest/gr/aws-markdown.html) in the *AWS Management Console Getting Started Guide*\.

-The top\-level elements provide the structure of the SSM document\.
-The information in this topic pertains to `Command` and `Automation` SSM documents\.
+The following section describes the data elements that you can include in a SSM document\.

-## Top\-level elements<a name="top-level"></a>
+## Top\-level data elements<a name="top-level"></a>

 **schemaVersion**
 The schema version to use\.